07 October 2023

 Giant Kingfisher

-We finished off our Kruger experience with two nights at one of the luxury lodges, Inyati, within the Sabi Sand Reserve that lies on the eastern side of the park.
+We finished off our Kruger experience with two nights at one of the luxury lodges, Inyati, within the Sabi Sand Reserve that lies on the western side of the park.
 There is no intervening fence (as there once was), so we saw many of the same big animals from the comfort of open-top safari vehicles.
 The extra added feature was a large group of African Wild Dogs, high on our target list for the trip.
 We watched them lazily chewing on scraps from an old carcass, and then followed them as they darted off to feed on a fresh kill (Impala, I think).
 They are energetic and entertaining canids, and it was wonderful to spend time with an animal in such decline in much of Africa.
 Marc was emphatic about taxonomy of these attractive predators: they are not terribly close to domestic dogs.
 They branched off the rest of the canids fairly early in evolutionary time, similar to the jackals and the Asian dhole.
 He tells us that a renaming has been proposed to highlight the differences – Painted Wolf might be the choice.

 Inyati Lodge was luxurious to the point of being embarrassing.
 The food is fabulous and abundant.
 The rooms are decorated for a king.
 The setting is better than any Hollywood movie can portray.
 The staff is constantly available and friendly.
 The safari vehicles are huge, comfortable, quiet, and impressive machines in the bush.
 Our guide was George, a legendary figure in South Africa lodge history.
 The only complaint was the lack of things to complain about.
 Oh well, it was a proper place to spend our wedding anniversary.